Sign In Register

 Is Reed a Good Place to Live?

-Based on current data, Reed receives an overall livability score of 2.6 out of 5.0, earning a grade of C+.
-Key strengths include low unemployment, high health insurance coverage.
-Areas to be aware of include an elevated poverty rate, below-average incomes, high obesity rates.
+Based on current data, Reed receives an overall livability score of 2.2 out of 5.0, earning a grade of C. Key strengths include low unemployment, abundant sunshine, high health insurance coverage.
+Areas to be aware of include elevated crime rates, an elevated poverty rate, a high uninsured rate.
 Reed has some notable strengths but also faces challenges that prospective residents should consider.

 Economy & Jobs